dcejagon/Term-Project/README.md

 In addition, we should have had our platform that the parts are mounted to extend out so that every part of the system rests on this platform.
-This would mininimize the amount of flex from the point of rotation to the end of the extrusion.
+This would minimize the amount of flex from the point of rotation to the end of the extrusion.

 One of the last things that was somewhat of an issue, was our heat set inserts.